China’s economy weakens as GDP in Q3 declines to 4.9 per cent | Business

 - China

-The country's retail sales of consumer goods totaled around 31.8 trillion yuan (about USD 4.9 trillion) in the January-September period as per the data.
+The country's retail sales of consumer goods totalled around 31.8 trillion yuan (about USD 4.9 trillion) in January-September period as per the data.

 Already, a number of international financial institutions lowered China's third-quarter GDP growth.

-Goldman Sachs projected China's fourth-quarter GDP to grow 3.2 percent from a year earlier, compared with the previous forecast of 4.1 percent.
+The Goldman Sachs projected China's fourth-quarter GDP to grow 3.2 per cent from a year earlier, compared with previous forecast of 4.1 per cent.

 The Global Times quoted rating agency Moody's as stating that China's electricity cuts will add to the country's economic stress and weigh on its GDP growth for 2022.